wonque/shortener/README.md

 ## Running the application in dev mode

-You can run your application in dev mode using:
+You can run application in dev mode using:
 ```shell script
 ./mvnw compile quarkus:dev
 ```